rust-adventure/skein/docs/inserting-components.md

 ![Inserted Component](/images/the-blender-addon/inserted-component.avif)

-After inserting Components, Selecting any component in the list allows you to edit the relevant values, if there are any.
+After inserting Components, selecting any component in the list allows you to edit the relevant values, if there are any.

 ![Editing Component](/images/the-blender-addon/editing-component.avif)

-Unit stucts, such as Marker components, will show a message stating that there isn't any data to modify.
+Unit structs, such as Marker components, will show a message stating that there isn't any data to modify.

 ![Marker Components](/images/the-blender-addon/marker-components.avif)